Scroll Top

 Let’s take a sneak peek at what your program experience might look like this summer!
 Please note that the order of activities may differ for each program session.
 The details provided here represent a general outline of what you can anticipate, though community service projects and activities are subject to change based on the needs of our local community partners, cultural celebrations and traditions, weather conditions and the specific requirements of the student group.

-Fly into Denpasar, Bali’s main gateway, where GLA staff will greet you at arrivals.
-After collecting your luggage, they’ll accompany you to our Ubud homebase, just an hour’s drive away.
-Once settled, you’ll meet other GLA students, followed by orientation and your first Balinese dinner.
+Fly into Denpasar, Bali’s main gateway, where GLA staff will greet you upon arrival.
+After collecting your luggage, you’ll travel with them to our home base in Ubud.
+Once settled in and everyone has arrived, we’ll begin orientation and enjoy your first Balinese dinner.

 Om Swastiastu!
-In Bali, this greeting means, “May you be in the best of health: spiritually, physically, mentally, and emotionally.”
-Over the next three weeks, you’ll embrace this holistic view of health.
-In the morning, we’ll start with program orientation, followed by a scavenger hunt in Ubud.
-In the evening, we’ll begin your Internship Curriculum with your Supervisor.
+In Bali, they give this greeting, which actually means, “May you be in the best of health: spiritually, physically, mentally and emotionally.”
+In the morning we’ll have a program orientation followed by a scavenger hunt in Ubud.
+In the evening, we’ll begin our Internship Curriculum led by your Internship Supervisor.

 Day 3: Intro to Business, Entrepreneurship & Social Impact